Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 - Wounds or swelling: Cats with pus discharge often have visible wounds or swelling at the affected site, which may be warm or painful.

-- Fever: An elevated body temperature may indicate a systemic reaction of the body to the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+- Fever: An elevated body temperature can indicate a systemic response of the body to the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

-- Loss of appetite: Cats with infections tend to eat less, which may indicate discomfort or pain.
+- Loss of appetite: Cats with infections tend to eat less, which can indicate discomfort or pain.

 - Lethargy: Infected cats often show a decreased level of activity and withdraw.